 Ralph Sutton Off the Cuff (1976).
 Ralph Sutton is a fantastic pianist.
-Each song is in the zone, whether an a stride classic like “Echoes of Spring” and “Viper’s Drag” or a mellow standard like “Memories of You” and “Two Sleepy People.”
+Each song is in the zone.
+Fancy stride classics like “Echoes of Spring” and “Viper’s Drag” nestle up to unfussy standards like “Memories of You” and “Two Sleepy People.”
 One highlight is an obscure Bob Zurke fingerbuster, “Eye Opener,” but just as good is “Muskrat Ramble,” which I don’t think I ever heard a solo pianist attempt before.
 The breathtaking precision of Sutton’s execution suggests that it is all quite pre-planned, but the spirit is still jazz.
 On the second side an anonymous electric bassist and drummer sit in to no effect whatsoever.

-For some reason I never paid much attention to Sutton before — I must have bought this somewhere and never listened to it — but going ahead I will keep learning about his contribution; a casual listen online suggests that his best work ranks with anybody.
+For some reason I never paid much attention to Sutton before — I bought this somewhere on a whim and never listened to it — but going ahead I will keep learning about his contribution; a casual listen online suggests that Sutton’s best work ranks with anybody.

 Herman Chittison Piano Genius (anthology of 1944 and ’45 tracks).
 Like so many Swing Era legends, Herman Chittison is an obscure figure today, although Robin D.G.
 Kelley recently made a case for Chittison being an important influence on Thelonious Monk.
 Much of this LP is taken up with trios with bass and guitar, which are fine, but the meat are four solos.
-The aesthetic is reasonably “light classical,” Chittison even plays arrangement of Schubert, Chopin and MacDowell, but his chops are almost Tatum-level and he can swing too.
+The aesthetic verges on “light classical,” Chittison plays arrangements of Schubert, Chopin and MacDowell, but his chops are almost Tatum-level and he can swing too.
 The best thing is a superb traversal of “Where or When.”

 Jim Turner Old Fashioned Love: A Tribute to James P. Johnson (1982).
 A really nice tribute from a youngster, very well played, if perhaps lacking the last degree of confidence.
 The repertoire includes “Carolina Shout” (in B-flat!) and many other wonderful James P. pieces.
 Turner was a protege of Johnny Guarneri, and one of the highlights of this LP is a modern stride work by Guarneri for his student, “The Turner Shout.”
-The label Euphonic Sounds released a lot of cool piano records that are a bit dim sounding overall; while not a household name, Turner stayed in the game and some more recent releases have a more charismatic sound reproduction.
+The label Euphonic Sounds released a lot of cool piano records that are a bit dim sounding overall; while not a household name, Turner stayed in the game and more recent releases are more charismatic.

-Hank Duncan Hot Piano: A Tribute to James P. Johnson and Fats Waller (no date given).
+Hank Duncan Hot Piano: A Tribute to James P. Johnson and Fats Waller (no date given; according to Lord “live ‘Nicks’, New York, 1957 to 1963”).
 Duncan played with King Oliver and Sidney Bechet; other biographical details are scarce, and there doesn’t seem to single picture of him online.
 At any rate, he’s a great stride pianist, very much in the Waller and James P. mold.
 The best track might by James P.’s “Jingles,” on this LP called “Old Man Harlem.”
 The ballads and boogies are less distinctive, but when Duncan opens up the left hand at tempo it’s the real deal.

 The Eighty-Six Years of Eubie Blake (1968).
-A famous 2-LP set that did a lot not just for Eubie Blake but the whole world of ragtime.
-Eubie talks and interacts with the small studio audience.
-After this set was released, Blake spent another decade entertaining delighted audiences all over the world.
-Apparently Blake was actually 80, not 86, at the time of recording.
+This famous 2-LP set was produced by John Hammond and did a lot for the world of ragtime.
+After this set was released, Blake spent over a decade entertaining delighted audiences all over the world.
+(Blake was actually 80, not 86, at the time of recording.)
 It’s a bevy of amazing music.
-Blake plays full out, not trying to take it easy on himself, and the engineering can be a little brittle: For my own taste, the 1960 marches LP above and the 1971 set below actually have more charismatic production.
+Blake talks and interacts with the small studio audience; he also plays full out, not trying to take it easy on himself.
+The very first cascade has some clams and the engineering can be a little brittle: For my own taste, the 1960 Marches LP above and the 1971 set below actually have more charismatic production.
 Still, by any standard, The Eighty-Six Years of Eubie Blake is a crucial historical document.
 The last track is his famous torch song “Memories of You,” played in grand pomp in F major before modulating up to A-flat.

 The few solos from 1946 are the best Roberts I’ve heard, there’s something timeless about those tracks, I particularly adore the avant-garde style of “Railroad Blues.”

-For this 1958 band excursion, certain details suggest a dated “concept” album, as if the quartet was hired to play Dixieland on a steamboat.
+For 1958 band excursion of Ragtime King, certain details suggest a dated “concept” album, as if the quartet was hired to play Dixieland on a steamboat.
 I might be wrong about that.
-At any rate, this is still a beautiful date nonetheless, with a serious handful of keys from Roberts, albeit on a piano with some kind of “tack” preparation.
+At any rate, this is still a beautiful date, with a serious handful of keys from Roberts, albeit on a piano with some kind of “tack” preparation.

 It’s uncommon to hear Bushell in an exposed setting, I’m not sure if this somewhat sentimental alto and clarinet performance is really “his style” or not.
-(Famously Bushell played Fletcher Henderson, Fats Waller, and Cab Calloway before accompanying John Coltrane at the Vanguard in 1961.)
+(Bushell worked with Fletcher Henderson, Fats Waller, and Cab Calloway before accompanying John Coltrane at the Vanguard in 1961.)

 Johnny Guarnieri at the Stereo Piano: Piano Dimensions (1965).
-Guarnieri could play.
-He held his own with Lester Young and other Basie-ites in the ’40s at a time when there weren’t so many white pianists who could really swing.
+Guarnieri could play, holding his own with Lester Young and other Basie-ites in the ’40s at a time when there weren’t so many white pianists who could swing.
 His career sort of stalled out after the Swing Era; In the 70’s he was in residence at the Tail O’ the Cock restaurant for over a decade.
 The liners of Piano Dimensions makes a big deal about fancy stereo sound, which is ridiculous since the LP sounds pretty bad.
 Some of the Rachmaninoff-esqe gestures in “I Cover the Waterfront” and “Stella By Starlight” are in rather banal Don Shirley territory, but Guarnieri had still kept up the Harlem chops he learned from emulating James P. Johnson.
-Uptempo pieces like “Keep Movin'” and “My Honey’s Lovin’ Arms” are lively, and the mid-tempo closer, “When My Sugar Walks Down the Street” is perfect, with a beat that undulates back and forth just so.
+Uptempo pieces like “Keep Movin'” and “My Honey’s Lovin’ Arms” are lively.
+The mid-tempo closer “When My Sugar Walks Down the Street” is perfect, with a beat that undulates back and forth just so.

 Charles Thompson The Neglected Professor (mid ’60s?)
 In his extensive notes, the ragtime historian Trebor Tichenor lays out the case for Thompson (born 1891) deserving a place in St. Louis ragtime history alongside Scott Joplin and Tom Turpin.
-(This Charles Thompson is not the same as the Sir Charles Thompson who wrote “Robbin’s Nest,” that personality is on the LP just below.)
+(This Charles Thompson is not the same as the Sir Charles Thompson who wrote “Robbin’s Nest.”
+Sir Charles is on the LP just below.)